jruwaard/aph_ema_handbook/docs/R-package-catalogue.md

 Disturbances in circadian rhythms have been related to depressive symptoms [see, e.g., @Saeb2015].
 With so-called periodograms, these circadian rhythms can be detected in EMA data (see Chapter \@ref(features)).
-Standard analysis techniques, however, expect regular timeseries, in which data are sampled at equidistant intervals.
+Standard analysis techniques, however, expect regular time-series, in which data are sampled at equidistant intervals.
 EMA data, typically, are not equidistant.
-One solution to this problem is to use the Lomb-Scargle periodogram procedure [@Lomb1976], which can be applied to unevenly-sampled timeseries as well.
+One solution to this problem is to use the Lomb-Scargle periodogram procedure [@Lomb1976], which can be applied to unevenly-sampled time-series as well.
 Package *lomb* [@ruf1999] implements this procedure.